 Sometimes you can get complications.
 A stroke damages your brain cells.
-The more that's done, the more problems you can have.
+The more damage that's done, the more problems you can have.
 That's why it's important to get medical help as soon as possible because there is a limited time for treating an acute stroke.
 If you don't get treatment, you can have trouble like:

 - Fluid buildup, swelling, and bleeding in your brain